yusufaine/tp/docs/DeveloperGuide.md

 1. User requests to list recipes
 2. RecipeBook shows a list of recipes
 3. User requests to edit a specific recipe in the list
-4. RecipeBook displays the specific recipe requested by the user
-5. User edits the recipe
-6. RecipeBook updates the changes in the recipe
+4. RecipeBook updates the changes in the recipe

    Use case ends.